 The advent of high-speed internet and smartphone penetration that is inching towards the 3 billion mark the world over is making people reclusive.
 In other words, personal interactions are considered a waste of time, posing a huge challenge for the banking, financial services and insurance (BFSI) industries when it comes to document verification.
-In this context – “Is the physical presence of the customer really necessary while conducting document verification?”, “Can businesses do with non-documentary verification?” – are the two highly relevant questions before us.
+In this context – "What is document verification", “Is the physical presence of the customer really necessary while conducting document verification?”, “Can businesses do with non-documentary verification?” – are the two highly relevant questions before us.

 The Challenge: Matching Personal Attributes to the Physical Person